staeiou/staeiou.github.io/_teaching/2022-01-01-data-culture-w22.md

 excerpt: "Intermediate undergraduate course on the relationship between data and culture"
 ---

-## THIS IS A DRAFT SYLLABUS -- DETAILS ARE SUBJECT TO CHANGE

 ## COMM 106D: Data and Culture -- Winter 2022 (UCSD Communication)

 **Instructor:** Prof. Stuart Geiger (COMM106D@stuartgeiger.com)